pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 * Integration Kit Properties
 * Hostnames

-Now, if you follow this through the entire data.json, it would take a while, and you would be left with a file that is unacceptable for source control (since it's completely unencrypted).
-So, the next logical step is to abstract the unencrypted values and replace with variables.
-Then the values can be stored in a secrets management and the variablized file can be in source control.
+If you follow this through the entire `data.json`, not only would it take a long time, but you would be left with a file that is unacceptable for source control (since it's completely unencrypted).

+The next logical step is to abstract the unencrypted values and replace with variables.
+Then, the values can be stored in a secrets management and the variablized file can be in source control.

-Doing all this would manually would take a long time, fortunately, there's the [ping-bulkconfig-tool](https://github.com/pingidentity/pingidentity-devops-getting-started/tree/master/99-helper-scripts/ping-bulkconfigtool).
+Doing all this would manually would take a long time, but we have the [ping-bulkconfig-tool](https://github.com/pingidentity/pingidentity-devops-getting-started/tree/master/99-helper-scripts/ping-bulkconfigtool).
-Detailed steps for using the tool are documented next to where it is stored.
+For detailed instructions on using the tool, see the documentation next to where the tool is stored.
 The general concept is to point the tool at the `data.json` and a config file.
-After running you will be left with a `data.json.subst` and a list of environment variables waiting to be filled.
+After running the tool, you have a `data.json.subst` and a list of environment variables waiting to be filled.

-The `data.json.subst` form of our example above will look like:
+The `data.json.subst` form of our previous example will look like:
 ```json
 {
     "operationType": "SAVE",